TIMOTHY

 recall period has been shown to positively correlate with the potential for

-National Survey of America's Families (NSAF) a good study to investigate the
+the National Survey of America's Families (NSAF) a good study to investigate

-seriousness of this problem.
+the seriousness of this problem.

 "The